Collard greens contain many essential nutrients.

-Cruciferous vegetables have sulfur-containing compounds known as glucosinolates.
-Studies have suggested that they can impede the cancer process at different stages of development for lung, colorectal, breast, and prostate cancers, and possibly melanoma, esophageal cancer, and pancreatic cancer.
+These compounds may help prevent the cancer process at different stages of development for lung, colorectal, breast, and prostate cancers, and possibly melanoma, esophageal cancer, and pancreatic cancer.

-There is evidence that collard greens, and other green vegetables that contain high amounts of chlorophyll, can help to block the carcinogenic effects of heterocyclic amines.
+There is evidence that collard greens and other green vegetables that contain high amounts of chlorophyll can help to block the carcinogenic effects of heterocyclic amines.
 These substances are generated when grilling foods at a high temperature.

 Diabetes and liver function

-The Dietary Guidelines for Americans recommend 22.4 to 28 grams of fiber a day for women, depending on age, and 28 to 33.6 grams a day for men.
+The 2015-2020 Dietary Guidelines for Americans recommend 22.4 to 28 grams of fiber a day for women, depending on age, and 28 to 33.6 grams a day for men.

-Studies suggest that alpha-lipoic acid can lower glucose levels, increase insulin sensitivity, and prevent changes in patients with diabetes that are linked to oxidative stress.
+Studies suggest that alpha-lipoic acid (ALA) can lower glucose levels, increase insulin sensitivity, and prevent changes related to oxidative stress in people with diabetes.
 It can also help to regenerate liver tissue.

 Collard greens are high in both fiber and water content.
 These help to prevent constipation, promote regularity, and maintain a healthy digestive tract.